Ruban6215/Ruban6215/README.md

 👋 Bonjour
 Is something troubling you?
-If so then you can figure it put for yourself
+If so then you can figure it out for yourself